RM-RAMASAMY/copilot_hackathon/README.md

 - **User Feedback**: Incorporate patient feedback to improve recommendations.
 - **Advanced Query Understanding**: Use more advanced models for better query restructuring.

----

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-## Contact
-For questions or support, please contact [Your Name/Team] at [Your Email].